scionproto/scion/doc/ControlPlanePKI.md

 - __Keys__: Object that maps key types (`Issuing`, `Online` or `Offline`) to an object with the following fields:
-  - __KeyVersion__: 64-bit integer.
+  - __KeyVersion__: 64-bit unsigned integer.
 Starts at 1, incremented every time this key is replaced.
   - __Algorithm__: String.
 Identifies the algorithm this key is used with.
   - __Key__: Base64-encoded string representation of the public key.